magma/magma/docs/readmes/lte/configure_sentry.md

 Reporting for Python services, MME, and SessionD will *only* be enabled if the corresponding URL fields are non-empty.

 The URL fields can be set in a network-wide configuration through the Orc8r's Swagger endpoint at `/networks/{network_id}` or `/networks/{network_id}/sentry`.
-You can also set or override Sentry configuration for specific gateways through the Orc8r's `/networks/{network_id}/gateways/{gateway_id}` endpoint.
-Finally, you can set them locally on a gateway in the `control_proxy.yml` file by filling out the following fields.
+You can also set them locally on a gateway in the `control_proxy.yml` file by filling out the following fields, which overrides the network-wide configuration.

 ```bash
 # [Experimental] Sentry related configs